 - Click Next to get to the Edit Reconfigurable Modules page.
-Here you can see the shift_right RM already exists, and there are add, remove and edit buttons on the left hand side of the window, above the RMs.
-Click on the blue + icon to add a new RM.
+Here you can see the mult RM already exists, and there are add, remove and edit buttons on the left-hand side of the page.
+Click on the + icon to add a new RM.

-- Click the Add Directories button to select the shift_left
+- Click the Add Files button to select

-Or use the Add Files button to select the shift_left.v file residing in this directory.
 If module-level constraints were needed, they would be added here.
-Note that they would need to be scoped to the level of hierarchy for this Partition.
+The constraints would need to be scoped to the level of hierarchy for this Partition.

-Fill in the Reconfigurable Module field to be
+- Fill in the Reconfigurable Module name to

-shifter, leave Top Module field empty and the Sources are already synthesized check box unchecked.
+math, leave Top Module name empty and the Sources are already synthesized option unchecked.
+Select the Copy sources into project checkbox.
 Click OK to create the new module.

-On the next page, Configurations are defined.
 Configurations are full design images consisting of the static design and one RM per RP.
-You can either create any desired set of configurations, or simply let the wizard select them for you.
+You can either create any desired set of configurations, or simply let the wizard select them for you, as you did above.

 As with configurations themselves, the runs used to implement each configuration can be automatically or manually created.
 A parent-child relationship will define how the runs interact – the parent run implements the static design and all RMs within that configuration, then child runs reuse the locked static design while implementing the RMs within that configuration in that established context.

-run link to populate the Configuration Runs page with the minimum
+populate the Configuration Runs page with the minimum set of runs.

-Back in the Vivado IDE, you will see that the Design Runs window has been updated.
-A second out-of-context synthesis run has been added for the shift_left RM, and a child implementation run (child_0_impl_1) has been created under the parent (impl_1).
-You are now ready to process the design.Figure 6.
-Design Runs Window Showing All Synthesis and Implementation Ready to Launch
+Back in the Vivado IDE, the Design Runs window has been updated.
+A second out-of-context synthesis run has been added for the math RM, and a child implementation run (child_0_impl_1) has been created under the parent (impl_1).